Chart Color Schemes

 Household Composition

-Kambah has a typical household mix, with a fairly typical median household size
+Kambah has a typical household mix, with a higher-than-average median household size

 Family households account for 73.8% of all households, including 31.9% couples with children, 27.8% couples without children, and 12.8% single parent families.
-Non-family households constitute the remaining 26.2%, with lone person households at 23.7% and group households comprising 2.5%.
-The median household size is 2.6 people, which aligns with the Australian Capital Territory average.
+Non-family households make up the remaining 26.2%, with lone person households at 23.7% and group households comprising 2.5%.
+The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households